 Instrumental evaluations – Instrumental evaluations are a scientific test that utilizes before and after measurements to gauge the benefits of a product.
 Many skincare products are tests this way to show they do in fact improve the skin’s appearance and health.
 Instrumental evaluations are generally done within a clinical setting.

-Sensorial evaluation – These tests are similar to an instrumental evaluation, except an expert conducts the evaluation to determine the sensorial effect in real-world situations.
+Sensorial evaluation – These tests are similar to an instrumental evaluation.
+Except that an expert conducts the evaluation to determine the sensorial effect in real-world situations.

 All three testing methods can provide solid evidence that a beauty product does what it claims to do.